aglasspool/aglasspool.github.io/index.md

 ---

 ## The move to Newington Butts
-Mary Ann is next found on record in 1863 remarrying in Hackney to a certain Joseph Knights (bachelor).
+Mary Ann is next found on record in 1863 remarrying to a certain Joseph Knights (bachelor).
 They are all then picked up in the 1871 census living at number 74A Newington Butts.
 Here's a photo of Newington Butts looking south with the junction with St Gabriel Street on the right circa 1890; 74A would have been around 10 doors further down after St Gabriel Street on the right hand side.

 ![IMG_20250828_130053192_HDR](https://github.com/user-attachments/assets/d30e6e2f-63b8-4741-9ab5-df880dfcabf4)
 *Newington Butts corner with St Gabriel Street circa 1890*